gvwilson/thirdbit/src/fiction/eimin/index.md

 But they were Aphsi,
 so they worked in silence.

-The sluice gate finally gave in with a screech of stone on stone.
+The sluice gate finally yielded with a screech of stone on stone.
 Water poured from the aqueduct into the pipe that led to the fairground, where it splashed into a short trough that in turn spilled into a longer one.
 People would wash their hands and food in the first,